andchad262/twinkiegallery/README.md

 4. Utilized the Grid System.
 To achieve a responsive application, within my column settings I use col-lg-4 for 3 images across large viewpoints, medium viewpoints will have 2 images across.
 To ensure responsive images, I use thumbail within the HTML

 Bootstrap codes can found within the Bootstrap site http://www.getbootstrap.com

+Live link can be found here https://codechad.github.io/twinkiegallery/